Kia Corthron: Playwriting

 Upon graduation in 1992, Corthron began writing plays and was granted a commission from the Goodman Theater in Chicago to write the play Seeking the Genesis, a piece dealing with parents drugging their children with Ritalin and the proposed government drugging of urban youth to prevent violence.

 Since her graduation, Corthron has received commissions for workshops, readings, and productions throughout the country.
 Her work has garnered critical and audience acclaim.
 Beginning with the commission from Chicago's Goodman Theatre, she has gone on to receive many other commissions for plays.
 Among Corthron's commissions are commissions from the Royal Court Theatre in London, the Alabama Shakespeare Festival, the Atlantic Theatre Company, the Manhattan Theatre Club, the Mark Taper Forum, the Public Media Foundation, the Children's Theatre Company, and National Public Radio with The Public Theater.

 She has developed her work through numerous reputable workshops including the National Playwrights Conference, the Sundance retreat at Ucross, the Hedgebrook writer's retreat, the Audrey Skirball-Kenis Theatre Project, the Shenandoah International Playwrights Retreat, Intiman Theatre, A Contemporary Theatre, Crossroads Theatre Company's Genesis Festival, The Public Theater's New Work Now!
 Festival, Voice and Vision, and the Circle Rep Lab.

-Corthron's work is greatly criticized for trying to bundles many issues into one play.
-Even though Kia Corthron's criticism from critics, critics are able to acknowledge that Kia Corthron's ability to use language that is always poetic and rhythmical and she does not shy away from difficult questions show evidence of great promise.
+Corthron's work is greatly criticized for trying to bundle too many issues into one play.
+Even though Corthron has received this criticism, critics are also able to acknowledge that she uses language that is always poetic and rhythmical and she does not shy away from difficult questions.

 Most of Corthron's work revolves around socio-political issues.
 The themes of her work have encompassed many issues found in newspapers.
 For instance, her work Force Continuum from 2000 dealt with the issue of police brutality.
 Her shorter piece Safe Box centered on an industry that dumped cancer-causing chemicals into the air and water.
 Her two-act drama Glimpse of the Ephemeral Dot dealt with veterans' issues.
 Life by Asphyxiation takes an anti-death-penalty stance.
 In other plays, she has examined the land mine issue, female gangs, prisons, capital punishment, youth violence, and disability.